qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 It starts a long-living session with a heartbeat to keep the session open.
 Every 10 seconds a line with the text ':ping' will be sent.
 If this is not received for more than that time, something has gone wrong.

+The [Qiy Test Tool][Qiy Test Tool] can be used to monitor the events of a Qiy Node using the 'qiy_nodes/<node_name>/events'-path, see for example [https://qiy-test-tool-dpyt.cloud.digital-me.nl/qiy_nodes/qiy_node_api/events](https://qiy-test-tool-dpyt.cloud.digital-me.nl/qiy_nodes/qiy_node_api/events).

 ## Get node settings